Vinodhini1993/Hackathon/README.md

 ## Features and benefits of the product

-Real-time data monitoring and feedback.
+Real-time data monitoring and feedback

 Adaptive Pain Management for User

 Data Analysis and Visualization

 ## Advantage of the product

-To check the adaptability of the assistive device.
+To check the adaptability of the assistive device

-Provide real-time data access and enhances accessibility.
+Provide real-time data access and enhances accessibility

 Increase durability of the assistive device with occupational therapist, providing a pain monitoring system about effect of pain caused by the prosthetic leg.

 The primary beneficiaries of this approach are locomotors differently abled or Person with Disability (PwD).
 People of all ages reduce their discomfort and improve the efficiency of prosthetic leg.

 ![3](https://github.com/user-attachments/assets/ef9da4e9-8324-4e73-9b76-424044960926)